 Don’t . . .

-Many students have come through Clearing and gone on to have successful academic and professional careers.
+Many students have come through Clearing and gone on to have very successful academic and professional careers.

 2) Wait until your results come out to consider your options